DeKUT-DSAIL/bioacoustics/installing-raspberry-pi-os/README.md

 3. MicroSD card reader
 4. A computer with internet access

-## Steps of Installing Raspberry Pi OS
+## Steps for Installing Raspberry Pi OS
 Follow the following steps to install the Raspberry Pi OS on a microSD card.

 ### Step 1: Mount the microSD card